apify/crawlee/docs/guides/docker_images.md

 ```

 ## actor-node-playwright-chrome
-Similar to [`actor-node-chrome`](#actor-node-chrome), but for Playwright.
+Similar to [`actor-node-puppeteer-chrome`](#actor-node-puppeteer-chrome), but for Playwright.
 You can run
 [`CheerioCrawler`](../api/cheerio-crawler) and [`PlaywrightCrawler`](../api/playwright-crawler),
 but **NOT** [`PuppeteerCrawler`](../api/puppeteer-crawler).

-> Technically, it should also work with Puppeteer if you install it, but it's not guaranteed.
+> Technically, it should also work with Puppeteer if you install it yourself, but it's not guaranteed.

 It uses the [`PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD`](https://playwright.dev/docs/api/environment-variables/)
 environment variable to block installation of more browsers into your images (to keep them small).
-If you want more browsers, either choose the [`actor-node-playwright](#actor-node-playwright) image
+If you want more browsers, either choose the [`actor-node-playwright`](#actor-node-playwright) image
 or override this env var.

 The image supports XVFB by default, so you can run both `headless` and `headful` browsers with it.